deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18647/index.md

 > </details>

-> This table lists the default hyperparameters used in the policy training process, specifying values for image observation horizon, proprioception observation horizon, action horizon, observation resolution, environment frequency, optimizer, optimizer momentum, learning rate for action diffusion model, learning rate for visual encoder, learning rate schedule, batch size, inference denoising iterations, temporal ensemble steps, and temporal ensemble adaptation rate.
+> Table 3 shows the default set of hyperparameters used in the policy training process, including image observation horizon, action horizon, optimizer, and learning rate.

 {{< table-caption >}}